Inswing or Outswing Doors?

-Inswing exterior doors dominate the residential market but just because they are commonplace doesn’t mean they are better than outswing doors.
+Inswing exterior doors dominate the residential market, but a better case can be made for an entry door that swings out rather than in.
 Outswing doors are more secure, airtight and durable than inswing style doors.
 I think the building codes should be changed to favor outswing doors in all but a few instances.
-This is a pretty strong statement that will raise a few neck hairs so if you don’t like this assessment – let me know why.
+This is a pretty strong statement that will raise a few neck hairs so if you don’t like this assessment let me know why.

 Here’s how I see the inswing and outswing doors stacking up:

-The Threshold - The bottom of an inswing door relies on a sweep gasket to seal out drafts and water.
-Friction takes its toll on door sweeps and it isn’t long before they wear.
-Sure, adjustable threshold strips can make up for the wear but when was the last time you saw a homeowner try to adjust them?
-And to get a good seal means you need enough friction between the sweep and threshold – friction means a stiff-to-open door.
-Plus the door bottom on an inswing door hovers over the highest point on the threshold so any wind-driven water is headed inside unless there’s an ample roof over the landing.
-Sure, you can install a mechanical door gasket that drops when the door is closed or an interlocking weatherstrip.
+The door bottom on an inswing door hovers over the highest point on the threshold so any wind-driven water is headed inside unless there’s an ample roof over the landing.
+You can install a mechanical door gasket that drops when the door is closed or an interlocking weatherstrip.
 They’ll work great for a couple years and then become a maintenance issue.
 Another solution to the leaky threshold problem is a storm door (which of course swings outward).

-The threshold of an outswing door has a positive stop just like the jamb.
-The threshold stop creates a tortured-path for water and coupled with a compression gasket, helps to seal out wind and water.
-Since the gasket doesn’t rely on friction, an outswing door is easy to open and close.
+The threshold of an outswing door, on the other hand, has a positive stop just like the jamb.
+The threshold stop creates a difficult path for water and, coupled with a compression gasket, helps to seal out wind and water.
+Since the gasket doesn’t rely on friction, an outswing door is easier to open and close.

-Durability - This issue piggybacks on the threshold design.
+This issue piggybacks on the threshold design.
 Keep the water out and there’s less chance for rot.
-I’ve pulled out many inswing doors with rotted subfloors, popping tile and deteriorated hardwood due to repeated water leak events.
+I’ve pulled out many inswing doors with rotted subfloors, popping tile and deteriorated hardwood due to repeated water leaks.
 Outswing doors generally don’t suffer the same problem.

 Inswing doors are a cinch to kick in even when deadbolts and deep-screwed strike plates are used.
 Outswing doors on the other hand are next to impossible to kick-in and unlikely to be yanked out on the strike side (unless a thief chains the door handle the bumper of a waiting car).